 50g cooked rice

-Heat some olive oil up in a pan and gently fry the mince, Stir in the rice, carrot and sprouts allowing the ricer to soak up the juices and the vegetables to soften
+Heat some olive oil in a pan and gently fry the mince.
+Stir in the rice, carrot and sprouts allowing the ricer to soak up the juices and the vegetables to soften

-Once it is all cooked remove from heat and allow to cool before serving
+Once it is all cooked, please remove it from heat and cool before serving.

 Christmas Dinner For Dogs Recipe No 2